-A keloid is a growth of extra scar tissue where the skin has healed after an injury.
+A keloid is a growth of extra scar tissue.
+It occurs where the skin has healed after an injury.

 Keloids can form after skin injuries from:

 Keloids are most common in people younger than 30.
 Blacks, Asians, and Hispanics are more prone to developing keloids.
 Keloids often run in families.
 Sometimes, a person may not recall what injury caused a keloid to form.

 - Located over the site of a wound or injury